Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 • Any other user role!

-Then, you’ll be able to choose exactly which roles are able to use this coupon, as well as enter an error message that displays to other user roles:
+Then, you’ll be able to choose exactly which roles can use this coupon, as well as enter an error message that displays to other user roles:

 For another way to make it easy for shoppers to access your free shipping deal, you can use Advanced Coupons’ URL Coupons functionality.